 I didn’t, but it was pure joy to discover that sunsets are at 10.20 p.m.
 That meant we stayed in Gent and Bruges until the sunset, and with the train timetable allowing us this venture, it was a delight.

 It was a pleasure to visit Gent and Belgium in June and I highly recommend the experience.
-I must admit we were pretty lucky to find these cities bathed in a warm sun light, sometimes even too sunny for my taste (hello, overexposed photos).
-Even Brussels had a decent weather, even if dark clouds are emblematic for the city.
+I must admit we were pretty lucky to find these cities bathed in warm sunlight, sometimes even too sunny for my taste (hello, overexposed photos).
+Even Brussels had decent weather, even if dark clouds are emblematic for the city.